How to Overcome Common Leadership Challenges

 A few weeks ago my wife told me she couldn’t get my son’s shoe-laces untied to remove and transplant the lace clips to his new shoes.
-My problem-solving mentality kicked in, and despite my wife’s request, I attempted and failed to untie the laces (shredding them to the point that they no longer functioned).
-You don’t become a business leader without having a “problem solver” mentality; but this mentality can influence your desire to solve other people’s problems.
+My problem-solving mentality kicked in.
+Despite my wife’s request, I attempted and failed to untie the laces (shredding them to the point that they no longer functioned).
+You don’t become a business leader without having a “problem solver” mentality.
+But, this mentality can influence your desire to solve other people’s problems.
 Developing others requires letting them solve their own problems, albeit with a little encouragement.
 Encourage others to solve their own problems as a means of helping them to grow.

 Stop allowing others to delegate to you.

 Do you have employees or peers that like to dump their problems or issues on you?
 It may seem counter-intuitive, but allowing others to delegate their priorities to you will not help you or them.
 Instead, encourage others to tackle their own priorities and challenges by asking questions and providing encouragement.
 Challenging others to think beyond the bounds of their role forces them to think “outside of the box” and become more creative.

 Jim Rohn put it best when he said “a lot of people don’t do well simply because they major in minor things.”
 Business leaders and executives have to be diligent in how and where they invest their energy, effort and time.
 After all, if you are chasing menial or tactical issues that are occurring on a daily basis, who is focusing on the growth and strategic objectives of the business?